ChaoMa0459/ReactProject/README.md

+Below you will find some information on how to perform this project.<br>

+## Steps

-Download IntelliJ IDEA (Ultimate) install node.js from website (npm will be installed as well) npm install -g create-react-app create-react-app react-web cd react-web npm install -S XXX(all the packages needed) npm start
+- Download IntelliJ IDEA (Ultimate)
+- Install node.js from website (npm will be installed as well)
+- npm install -g create-react-app
+- create-react-app react-web
+- cd react-web
+- npm install -S XXX(all the packages needed)
+- npm start
-Then the website will be shown in the default browser.
+- Then the website will be shown in the default browser.